nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 *  `editc 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

+### Editing a contact : `remark`

+Adds a remark to a contact.

+Format: `remark INDEX r/REMARK`

+* Adds a remark to the contact specified with `INDEX`.
+The index refers to the index number shown in the displayed person list.
+The index**must be a positive integer** 1, 2, 3, …​
+* Existing remark will be replaced with `REMARK`.
+* You can remove an existing remark by typing `r/`.

+*Examples:
+* `remark 1 r/Owes me a favour` Replaces the previous remark for the 1st contact with "Owes me a favour".

 ### Viewing detailed contact information : `viewc`

 Views detailed information of a contact in OutBook.